Our Mission: Educate adults in college and career readiness standards and civic participation leading to a workforce of skilled professionals.

 The Adult Education (AE) Division offers adults the opportunity to begin and/or complete a basic education through the twelfth grade.
 AE also provides a variety of educational programs and student support services that can help individuals achieve their goals and transition to college.
-A complete education improves one’s opportunities for obtaining or retaining employment and going to college and can provide a person with a sense of accomplishment.

-AE instructional programs and classes include basic literacy, English as a second language (at various levels), EL/Civics, GED®, (high school equivalency diploma), college preparation, U.S. citizenship, computer literacy, and work readiness.
+AE instructional programs and classes include basic literacy, English as a second language (at various levels), EL/Civics, HSE, (high school equivalency diploma), college preparation, U.S. citizenship, computer literacy, and work readiness.
 Practical living skills, employment and training, and student success principles are also emphasized throughout the AE curriculum.
 Student support services include basic skills assessments, student orientations, self-paced studies, advising and referral services, student success skills, tutoring on an individual and small-group basis, and assistance with college transition.

 AE does not charge for classes, services, or textbooks.
 For more information please call the center near to you:

 Free, Noncredit Instructional Programs

-ESL-English as a Second Language.
+ESL-English as a Second Language

 This program helps improve English language skills for non-native speakers.
 Students will be pre-tested and placed at the appropriate level.
 Students acquire academic English skills (reading, writing, and grammar), build their vocabulary, and increase conversation, listening comprehension and life skills.
 Small group instruction is available at each learning center to support learning.
 Advanced ESL students who are ready to exit the program and interested in transitioning to college are assisted with this process to help them experience success.

-U.S. Citizenship Preparation.
+U.S. Citizenship Preparation

 Those eligible to become U.S. citizens can receive assistance in preparing to take the citizenship test.
 Knowledgeable instructors teach U.S. history, government, citizens’ rights, duties and responsibilities, requirements for U.S. citizenship, civic participation, basic reading, writing, and conversational English.
 Instructors also provide practice with testing and the interview process.
 At the learning centers, AE provides citizenship workbooks, sample questions, and information about U.S. citizenship, as well as occasional citizenship application workshops.
 Classes also are taught in Spanish for those who qualify to interview in Spanish.
 Students in the citizenship classes who meet specific criteria may apply for a scholarship to help with the cost of filing for U.S. Citizenship.
 Scholarships are awarded each January and July.

-Computer Literacy classes.
+Computer Literacy classes

-Students must be enrolled in at least one other ABE class, such as GED® or ESL (levels 4-6) to be eligible to enroll in computer literacy classes.
+Students must be enrolled in at least one other ABE class, such as HSE or ESL (levels 4-6) to be eligible to enroll in computer literacy classes.
 These classes include basic keyboarding, how to create, save, edit, and retrieve documents, and much more.
 Students will gain confidence working with a computer in preparation for college or employment.